Nathb2001/FakeNews-RestApi/README.md

 bash
 Copy code
 uvicorn main:app --reload
+Access the Swagger UI:

-Open your web browser and go to http://localhost:8000/docs to access the Swagger UI.
-Here, you can test the API endpoints interactively.
+Open your web browser and go to http://localhost:8000/docs to interactively test the API endpoints.

 API Endpoints
+POST /classify/

-POST /classify/: Endpoint to classify news articles.
+Endpoint to classify news articles.
 Send a JSON payload with the news content.

 Example request body: